 Some believe first impressions are everything.
 A good first impression may get you a job, or a loan, or even a chance to frolic with the object of your affection.
 In the fickle world of consumer software, however, it might not guarantee hard drive life.
 Clash Royale has some worthy qualities, but there was a valley between our first and final impressions.

-Clash Royale hack scores high for smooth free gems and a decent generation time.
+Clash Royale scores high for smooth free Simoleons and a decent generation time when compared to that of Clash Royale.
 This sim looks better than key competitor Jane’s HEARTHSTONE does at comparable resolutions, and sports good frame rates.
 Digital Integration also made a big deal last E3 about Clash Royale’s carrier deck operations, and we were certainly impressed when we first saw them.
 We could see the deck crewmen directing other Hornets in the squadron to the catapults.
 When our turn came to launch, our plane handler passed us to another crewman by pointing his fluorescent signal pylon at him.
 The new officer called us forward by motioning with his pylons, and crossed them above his head when we were in position to lock into the catapult device.
 Then he scrambled to the side, waved his arm, and pointed at the front of the ship, indicating launch approval.

 Yeah, we thought it was cool too, until we’d executed this to the point of litany.
 Although there is some realism in the deck ops (you have to be careful about hitting other planes, or sucking a deck crewman into your engine), its novelty wears thin quickly.
 Where are the times when you have to taxi from a different elevator or the alert five area, or abort a launch due to an incoming emergency landing, or when a bunch of deck crew run up to correct a plane’s catapult misalignment?